gxshub/mopmc/README.md

 Before starting, install Storm and its _dependencies_ from source code.
 See the Storm [documentation](https://www.stormchecker.org/documentation/obtain-storm/build.html) for the installation procedure.

 This project is built with CMake.
-It may rely on the [`FindCUDAToolkit`](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) CMake script, which is available only after version 3.17, to identify the location of Cuda (as specified in the CMakeLists.txt).
+It may rely on the [`FindCUDAToolkit`](https://cmake.org/cmake/help/latest/module/FindCUDAToolkit.html) CMake script, which is available version 3.17+, to identify the location of Cuda (as specified in the CMakeLists.txt).
 Note that an older version of CMake may have been installed when installing Storm's dependencies.
 Use `cmake --version` to check the version.
 A more recent version of [CMake](https://cmake.org/download/) (e.g., 3.28.x or above) is recommended.